IT TAKES A VILLAGE

 A cryptic note from Kochanski had appeared on his phone this morning with instructions to bring George to Saburia to visit his father over the summer.

 Kochanski was also reimbursing Campbell for all his spending on the teenager.
 Why bring the boy to visit his father in the middle of Saburia’s hottest season?
-It was unlike the Pole to be sentimental.
+It would be like the Pole to be sentimental.

 Campbell slipped Elise a paper note after they returned to the base.
 “After dinner drinks and honest conversation tonight?
-Pretend it’s a romantic beach rendezvous, two lonely Americans abroad, I’ll find a picnic basket and a blanket if you’ll show up.
-Also I think our rooms are bugged.”
+Pretend romantic beach rendezvous, two lonely Americans abroad, I’ll get picnic basket and blanket.”

-Their electronic communication was monitored as were the long hallways with ubiquitous security cameras, making this paper invitation necessary to begin a daring dance to connect without minders.
+The paper invitation was necessary to begin a dance to connect without minders.
+He suspected that electronic communication was monitored as were the long hallways with ubiquitous security cameras.
 She wrote back a time to meet her and a location midway in the complex.

 Awkwardly, they held hands and put distance between them and the building until they could talk freely, yelling above the deafening waves which pushed up hills of sand.

-“How easy it would be,” he shouted, “to drown someone on the murky knife-edge of this ocean.”
+“How easy it would be,” he shouted, “to drown someone on this murky knife-edge of the ocean.”

 She looked worried.
 He followed her eyes to the lighted guard towers up and down the beach.